'No reason' India and Pakistan cannot play - Raja

 Last updated on .From the section Cricket

-There is "no reason" for India and Pakistan not to play each other, according to Pakistan Cricket Board chairman Ramiz Raja.
+There is "no reason" for India and Pakistan not to host each other in Test and white-ball games, says Pakistan Cricket Board chairman Ramiz Raja.

-The two teams have not met outside of white-ball tournaments since 2013 because of political tensions.
+They have not met outside of white-ball tournaments since 2013 because of political tensions between the two.

 "Both boards need to come to terms whether we want to play each other or not," Raja told Test Match Special.